Supporting construction stakeholders to handle site defects on small-scale projects.

 The project idea sparked when family members renovated their house, moving back into an unfinished property near project completion.

-This mirrored a challenge from my architectural career, where documenting site reports was tedious, often involving a combination of photos and written notes from site, taken back to the office and compiled into emails and reports for stakeholders.
-Working on larger projects introduced me to various software options, all of which were complex and expensive tools designed for advanced teams working on big-budget projects, and is completely ill-suited for smaller works.
+This mirrored a challenge from my architectural career, where documenting site progress was tedious, often involving a combination of photos and written notes from site, taken back to the office and compiled into emails and reports for stakeholders.

 Surely there should be a way to help those involved in smaller projects to manage, track, and coordinate ongoing site issues effectively?